 - “Based on past history, it appears that a civilization that embraces feminist values will cease to exist in just a few centuries.
 This is why we have never seen a feminist civilization aside from very short spans at the end of the Roman empire and possibly a few other more ancient civilizations.”

 AltRight.com, which went offline in October 2021, was one of several online platforms operated by Richard B. Spencer and funded through the white supremacist National Policy Institute think tank.
-Spencer emerged as one of the major thought leaders in American white supremacy in 2016, with a particular interest in ancient history, making Greco-Roman antiquity the basis of white identity and calling for a white ethnostate in North America modeled on the Roman Empire.
+Spencer emerged as one of the major thought leaders in American white supremacy in 2016.
+He has a particular interest in ancient history, making Greco-Roman antiquity the basis of white identity and calling for a white ethnostate in North America modeled on the Roman Empire.
 Although Spencer’s influence has waned amid ongoing legal problems, his sites represent one of the first attempts at achieving mainstream respectability for explicitly white supremacist content.
-AltRight.com is no longer updated but all its content remains available online.

 “The Sexual Revolution Has Left Broken Men and Women In Its Wake” argues that contemporary society has attempted to deny the “profound differences between men and women” that, according to this author, the ancient Greeks understood and respected.
 Like the selection from the Council of European Canadians, this article employs the concept of “hypergamy” (defined above) which was popularized among misogynists by the work of F. Roger Devlin, a major theorist among contemporary misogynists and a member of the editorial board of a pseudo-academic white supremacist journal that Pharos has documented.